Table of Contents

 Finish

-The Alpine White or Ebony finish, along with the gold hardware and ebony fretboard, exudes a timeless and striking visual appeal.
+The Alpine White or Ebony finish, gold hardware, and ebony fretboard exude a timeless and striking visual appeal.

 Pros and Cons of The Epiphone Les Paul Custom